Criticism of the Federal Reserve: 2008 financial crisis

+Recessions cause contractions in manufacturing employment, from a lack of demand.

 Some economists, such as John B. Taylor, have asserted that the Fed was responsible, at least partially, for the United States housing bubble which occurred prior to the 2007 recession.
 They claim that the Fed kept interest rates too low following the 2001 recession.
 The housing bubble then led to the credit crunch.
 Other economists associated with the Austrian School of economics, including former U.S. Congressman Ron Paul and historian Tom Woods, have argued that the artificially low interest rates allowed for speculative investments and unsustainable levels of debt, particularly in housing.
 In Tom Woods' book Meltdown, Woods contends that Federal Reserve manipulation of the money supply and credit markets distorted normal price signals, leading to widespread malinvestment, resulting in an inevitable correction.
 Then-Chairman Alan Greenspan disputes this interpretation.
 He points out that the Fed's control over the long-term interest rates (to which critics refer) is only indirect.
 The Fed did raise the short-term interest rate over which it has control (i.e., the federal funds rate), but the long-term interest rate (which usually follows the former) did not increase.

 Paul and Woods also criticized Fannie Mae's and Freddie Mac's role in the crisis, asserting that the entities engaged in excessive risk-taking by expanding homeownership beyond sustainable levels.
 In doing this, the government intervention created moral hazard by assuring large financial institutions that they would receive government support in times of crisis, which Paul and Woods believe encouraged riskier behavior.

 The Federal Reserve's role as a supervisor and regulator has been criticized as being ineffective.
 Former U.S. Senator Chris Dodd, then-chairman of the United States Senate Committee on Banking, Housing, and Urban Affairs, remarked about the Fed's role in the 2007-2008 economic crisis, "We saw over the last number of years when they took on consumer protection responsibilities and the regulation of bank holding companies, it was an abysmal failure."

+COVID-19 pandemic

+During COVID-19 pandemic, the Federal Reserve's policies such as rapidly growing the M2, increasing its bank reserves, quantitative easing (QE), and keeping interest rates near zero until March 2022 had been criticised by economists, especially monetarists, as greatly contributing to the inflation spike which peaked at 9.1%, a record high in over 40 years.